greenwyrt/plover2CAT/docs/discussion/development.md

 ## Possible improvements list

+- [ ] log names for each test

+- [ ] find all not working with wrap, does seem to find above

+- [ ] slots for methods

 - [ ] stroke count (status bar/dock window)

 - [ ] edit window title along with tab title

 - [ ] standardize log debug and info messages with statusbar messages
     - info messages should also be json parsable

-- [ ] menu items should generate info log messages

 - [ ] user preferences file
     - [ ] switch from saving directly in system settings